anoopai/T2ClusterAnalysis/README.md

 # Login
 huggingface-cli login
 ```
-Update the config file to point to the above files

 Once you run the above, you will then input your access token from huggingface.
 You will need to have/create a hugginface account, and then can get the access token by:

 * login to huggingface